chandraprakash/rfcs/proposed/0000-Remove-Transaction-Managers.md

 ##What cases does it support?

 This change supports all use of non immutable data (structured data).
-This covers all all non `content only` data on the network and how it is handled.
+This covers all non `content only` data on the network and how it is handled.

 ###Data storage and retrieval